 The Perrins Rainy Pass Lodge is your rustic, yet well-appointed ‘Cabin in the Woods’ nestled in the heart of the Alaska Range.
 The buildings here are primarily log cabins dating back to 1937.
 The lodge is located on 5 acres of private land and surrounded by hundreds of miles of un-inhabited State land .
 On the property there are 12 main buildings with a handful of little sheds and service buildings.
 Off the property are 10 ‘OUT CAMPS’ that we use for guest activities and hunting camps.

-Main Lodge - Built around 1989 and includes our 4 deluxe rooms, kitchen and dinning room during the winter season, caretakers quarters, full guest bathroom, laundry room, basement storage and FAA weather reporting room.
+Built around 1989 and includes our 4 deluxe rooms, kitchen and dinning room during the winter season, caretakers quarters, full guest bathroom, laundry room, basement storage and FAA weather reporting room.
 Dinning room may also be used for presentations and meetings.
-To see the guest rooms click here: THE ROOMS.
+Learn more about the guest rooms below.

-Hunter's Lodge - Built in 1978 this cabin features 3 bedrooms, 2 full bathrooms, a large social room with luxury leather couches, a wrap around bar with bar seating, and a separate seating area by the wood burning fireplace.
+Built in 1973 this cabin features 3 bedrooms, 2 full bathrooms, a large social room with luxury leather couches, a wrap around bar with bar seating, and a separate seating area by the wood burning fireplace.
 This cabin is decorated in the unique fashion that you would expect to see at a remote wilderness lodge.
-To see the guest rooms click here: THE ROOMS.

-Guide Shack - Built in the early 1960's this was one of Bud Branhum's first cabins and personal residence.
+Built in the early 1960’s this was one of Bud Branhum’s first cabins and personal residence.
 It should have been restored 20 years ago and has been falling apart ever since.
 Efforts are underway to restore it as much as possibly as the history of this place is extremely important to the Perrins Family.
 This cabin is used for some guest services, staff housing, and storage.
-To see the guest rooms click here: THE ROOMS.

-Boys Cabin - Built in the early 1960's this is a cute little cabin built by Bud Branhum's brother Dennis as his residence.
-It is currently used as Shane & Jana Perrin's private cabin along with their 3 kids.
+Built in the early 1960’s this is a cute little cabin built by Bud Branhum’s brother Dennis as his residence.
+It is currently used as Shane & Jana Perrins’ private cabin along with their 3 kids.

 Floating Sauna, Green House, Tack Shed, Meat Shed, Generator Shed, Shop, Tool Shed, and Feed Shed.